Angus beef is known for its superb marbling, tenderness, and juiciness which makes the meat exceptionally tasty.

 If you are looking for an Angus beef short ribs recipe, you need to check this out.

-This red wine braised short ribs is crazy good and the meat is so tender that it just falls apart!
+These red wine braised short ribs are crazy good and the meat is so tender that it just falls apart!

-It is cooked in a Dutch oven so it will need some time to braise the meat, but trust us, it’s definitely worth it.
+It’s cooked in a Dutch oven so it’ll need some time to braise the meat, but trust us, it’s definitely worth it.

-The bone-in short ribs is slowly braised in red wine sauce which helps to provide an amazing aroma and flavor to the meat.
+The bone-in short ribs are slowly braised in red wine sauce which helps to provide an amazing aroma and flavor to the meat.

 The secret is to reduce the red wine first so that it is concentrated, which helps to bring the flavor out!

 This steak bites with garlic butter recipe is bound to delight your taste buds with some Angus beef cubes!

 Anything with garlic butter tastes so good that it is impossible to go wrong.

 The cubed steak bites are seared to perfection and taste terrific!

 The meat only requires a few minutes to cook and garlic is added at the end.